Simon Mignolet: 2015–2019

 On 18 January 2016, Mignolet signed a new five-year deal with the club.
 Eight days later, he saved a penalty from Stoke City's Peter Crouch and Marc Muniesa in a penalty shoot-out to send Liverpool to the 2016 Football League Cup final at Wembley Stadium.

 Although he started the first five matches of the season, Liverpool manager Jürgen Klopp dropped Mignolet in favour of new signing Loris Karius on 24 September 2016 for the match against Hull City.
 On 24 October 2016, Klopp confirmed Mignolet was no longer Liverpool's first-choice goalkeeper and that he would be given cup matches instead.
 However, Mignolet returned to the starting lineup for the team in Premier League in December 2016.

-On 23 September 2017, Mignolet saved his club-record 8th penalty, preserving a 3–2 victory over Leicester City.
+On 23 September 2017, Mignolet saved his club-record 8th penalty taken by Jamie Vardy, preserving a 3–2 victory over Leicester City.
 On 4 November, Mignolet captained Liverpool for the first time in a 4–1 win against West Ham United.
 On 26 December, Mignolet and teammate Philippe Coutinho both made their 200th appearances for Liverpool in a 5–0 Premier League win over Swansea City.

 Liverpool signed Alisson Becker as their first choice goalkeeper which led to Mignolet playing domestic cup games only.
 He started the 2–1 defeat to Chelsea in the EFL Cup on 26 September 2018.
 Mignolet also started in the 2–1 defeat to Wolverhampton Wanderers in the FA Cup on 7 January 2019.
 Mignolet was an unused substitute in the 2019 UEFA Champions League final, which Liverpool won 2–0.

 Club Brugge

 On 4 August 2019, following the 2019 FA Community Shield, Mignolet signed a five-year contract with Belgian side Club Brugge, for a reported fee of £6.4 million.

+On 2 April 2026, Club Brugge announced that Mignolet would be retiring from professional play at the end of the 2025–26 season.
+On 24 May 2026, after the 2025–26 Belgian Pro League Champions' play-offs final match against Gent, he retired.